Mari-Yuriyevna-Min/Portfolio/DES/README.md

 # DES
-This is a result of implementing DES solely using the C language without any modules.
+This is a project that fully implements the DES encryption algorithm using only C99 without any external modules.